 In the cuurent period of working and studying from home it is still possible to contact the ombudsperson.
 You can call or email her to arrange an appointment via Skype or Zoom.

 Due to the rapidly changing situation since the beginning of March, more time is needed to advise on how the Ombuds position can be embedded in the organisation and how it relates to other persons and bodies involved in social safety at the UvA.
 At the same time, the current situation also provides an opportunity to take a closer look specifically at the relationship between working from home, social safety and work pressure.
-Jacqueline Schoone’s appointment as acting ombudsperson has been extended until the end of December 2020.
-Her position also involves preparing the ground for the appointment of a new, permanent ombudsperson, which will now take place in January 2021.
+That’s why Jacqueline Schoone’s appointment as acting ombudsperson has been extended until the appointment of a new, permanent ombudsperson, which will take place in the beginning of 2021.

-This extension of the appointment of the ombudsperson is in line with related activities in the area of social safety: the mandate of the taskforce to strengthen social safety has also been extended to December 2020.
+This extension of the appointment of the ombudsperson is in line with related activities in the area of social safety: the mandate of the taskforce to strengthen social safety ends December 2020.

 Please note that, despite the current corona measures it is still possible to contact the ombudsperson.
 You can call or email her to arrange an appointment via Skype or Zoom.